open-horizon/examples/edge/services/visual_inferencing/CreateService.md

   hzn unregister -f
   ```

-## Publishing A Pattern For Your Cpu2evtstreams Example Edge Service
+## Publishing A Pattern For Your Object Detection and Classification Example Edge Service

 1. Publish and view your edge node deployment pattern in the Horizon Exchange: